webqit/webflo/README.md

 #### Scenario 1: Static File Requests and Responses

-Static file requests like `http://localhost:3000/logo.png` are expected to get a file response.
-These requests are automatically handled by Webflo when `next()`ed forward by route handlers, or where there are no route handlers.
+Static file requests like `http://localhost:3000/logo.png` are automatically responded to by Webflo when `next()`ed forward by route handlers, or where there are no route handlers.
 + On the server, Webflo serves files from the `public` directory.
 File contents along with the appropriate headers like [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type), [`Content-Length`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Length), etc. are returned as an instance of `event.Response`.
 Where a request has an [`Accept-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) header set (e.g. `gzip`, `br`) and there exists a matching *compressed version* of the said file on the file system (e.g. `./public/logo.png.gz`, `./public/logo.png.br`), the compressed version is served and the appropriate [`Content-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) response header is set.
-+ On the client, Webflo serves static files from the network, or from the application cache, where available.

 #### Scenario 2: API Requests and Responses

-JSON (API) requests (requests made with an [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header that matches `application/json`) are expected to get a JSON (API) response (responses with a [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header of `application/json`).
-Webflo automatically responds by simply jsonfying workflow return values which are usually plain objects, or other jsonfyable types - `string`, `number`, `boolean`, `array`.
+JSON (API) requests - requests that expect to get a JSON response (responses with a [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header of `application/json`) are automatically satisfied by Webflo, by simply jsonfying workflow return values which are usually plain objects, or other jsonfyable types - `string`, `number`, `boolean`, `array`.
++ These requests need not have an [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header; but if they should, it must be the value of `application/json`.
 + Routes intended to be accessed this way are expected to return a jsonfyable value (or an instance of `event.Response` containing same) from the workflow.
 + Workflow responses that are an instance of `event.Response` with a `Content-Type` header already set are sent as-is.

 #### Scenario 3: Page Requests and Responses

-HTML page requests (requests made to the server with an [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header that matches `text/html`) are expected to get a HTML response (responses with a [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header of `text/html`).
-Webflo automatically responds by rendering the workflow return value into an HTML response - via [Server-Side Rendering](#client-and-server-side-rendering).
+HTML page requests (requests made to the server with an [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header that matches `text/html`) automatically get a HTML response (responses with a [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header of `text/html`).
+Webflo takes the extra step to render the workflow return value into an HTML response - via [Server-Side Rendering](#client-and-server-side-rendering).
 + Routes intended to be accessed this way are expected to return a plain object (or an instance of `event.Response` containing same) from the workflow in order to be renderable.
 + Workflow responses that are an instance of `event.Response` with a `Content-Type` header already set are sent as-is, and not rendered.